Home of the Sewalot Site

 There was also the Jet-Sew-O-Matic senior and junior with a square base.

-A machine appeared on the market around this time called the Comet Sewing Machine.
+A machine appeared on the market around this time called the Comet Sewing Machine (and the Super Comet).
 It bears a huge similarity to the Little Betty W7 but is named Comet EMG.
-Also made in England we can guess that EMG was the initials of Eugene Marcel Gheysens.
+Also made in England we can guess that once again EMG was the initials of Eugene Marcel Gheysens.
+Was he trying to go it alone again shortly before he retired?

 The Comet EMG sewing machine manufactured by Eugene Marcel Gheysens